supercog-ai/agent-protocol/README.md

 hand-coded "web browser tool", but tomorrow I can swap it out for a true agent (like BrowserUse) which performs the job better.

+(One caveat is that the LLM tool calling protocol only has a single LLM completion pass to 'observe' the results of a tool call.
+So if our 'tool' is an agent generating an output stream, what is the input to the 'observe' phase?
+This is still an open design question.
+'Cache the events' and provide them all as the result is the easiest model.
+One could imagine progessively feeding the sub-agent results to the caller, like "Here are prelim results from that tool call:...
+Keep waiting for more output.")

 ## Agent definition

 An _agent_ is defined as a named software entity which advertises a set of supported _operations_.
-A client can request the agent to perform an operation by sending it an operation request message.
-Subsequently the agent will publish a stream of events relevant to the operation until eventually it publishes an _operation complete_ event.
+A client can _request_ the agent to perform an _operation_ by sending it an operation request message.
+Subsequently the agent will publish a stream of events relevant to the operation until eventually it publishes an _request completed_ event.

-All events between _operation request_ and _operation complete_ are considered a single _turn_.
+All events between _request started_ and _requsted completed_ are considered a single _turn_.
 The
 client can send another request to the same agent, and this is considered the _next turn_.
 Clients can assume that agents have memory and so a set of turns will consistute a _run_ (analogous to a web _session_) where memory was preserved during the session.
 Clients can elect to start a new